Efficient Rejection Sampling in the Entropy-Optimal Range: Preliminaries

-Let $T_\bq$ be any DDG tree with output distribution $\bq$ and let $T_i$ be entropy-optimal DDG trees for the accept-reject decision, i.e., $\bp_{T_i} = (1-\alpha(i), \alpha(i))$ for $i=0,\dots,n$.
-The overall DDG tree $R$ of the rejection sampler has the same structure as $T$, where each leaf labeled $i$ in $T$ is replaced with a new subtree $T'_i$ in $T$.
+Let $T_\bq$ be any DDG tree with output distribution $\bq$ and let $T_i$ be entropy-optimal DDG trees for $\mathrm{Bernoulli}(\alpha(i))$, i.e., $p_{T_i} = (1-\alpha(i), \alpha(i))$ for $i=0,\dots,n$.
+The overall DDG tree $R$ of the rejection sampler has the same structure as $T_\bq$, where each leaf labeled $i$ in $T_\bq$ is replaced with a new subtree $T'_i$ in $R$ for the accept-reject decision.
 Each tree $T'_i$ is derived from $T_i$, where leaves with label $0$ in $T_i$ are replaced in $T'_i$ with a back edge to the root of $R$ (reject); and leaves with label $1$ in $T_i$ are relabeled to $i$ in $T'_i$ (accept).
-By memorylessness of the rejection sampler, the expected entropy cost of $R$ is the expected number of trials times the per trial expected cost:
+By memorylessness, the overall entropy cost of $R$ is the expected number of trials times the per-trial entropy cost:

 where $\expect{\cost{T_i}} \leq 2$, as analyzed in \cref{remark:bernoulli-nu}.